MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-spillage-scenariosearch-and-purge.md

 Depending on your organizational practice, you need to control who can access the eDiscovery case used to investigate a data spillage incident and set up compliance boundaries.
 The easiest way to do this is to add investigators as members of an existing role group in the Security & Compliance Center and then add the role group as a member of the eDiscovery case.
 For information about the built-in eDiscovery role groups and how to add members to an eDiscovery case, see [Assign eDiscovery permissions](assign-ediscovery-permissions.md).

 You can also create a new role group that aligns with your organizational needs.
 For example, you might want a group of data spillage investigators in the organization to access and collaborate on all data spillage cases.
 You can do this by creating a "Data Spillage Investigator" role group, assigning the appropriate roles (Export, RMS Decrypt, Review, Preview, Compliance Search, and Case Management), adding the data spillage investigators to the role group, and then adding the role group as a member of the data spillage eDiscovery case.
-See [Set up compliance boundaries for eDiscovery investigations in Office 365](tagging-and-assessment-in-advanced-ediscovery.md) this seems to be the wrong link!
-This could be the right link? (https://docs.microsoft.com/microsoft-365/compliance/set-up-compliance-boundaries) for detailed instructions on how to do this.
+See [Set up compliance boundaries for eDiscovery investigations in Office 365](set-up-compliance-boundaries.md) for detailed instructions on how to do this.

 ## Step 2: Create an eDiscovery case